-Every winter, there comes the point where you bundle up tightly, head outdoors, and it hits you, right in the face – that little whiff of spring.
+Every winter, there comes a point where you bundle up tightly, head outdoors, and it hits you, right in the face – that little whiff of spring.

 Instead of bitter cold, the wind feels a tad warmer.

 The sky is lighter.

 And is that birdsong you hear?

 It’s at this time when you feel that maybe, just maybe, winter won’t last forever.
 And before you know it, spring is here, bringing with it a whole cornucopia of wild food to eat.

 Spring is one of my favorite times of year to forage.
 After all of the white and gray and cold, we’re suddenly surrounded by growing things.
 The green of it all almost hurts your eyes.

 It’s time to get out and pick purple dead nettle.